-The Common Good is not a Trust, and is not governed by trust law.
-Therefore in terms of the "Trustees" of the Common Good, the guidance provided by OSCR is that those who have "general control and management" of the charity are the charity trustees.
-Decisions regarding the general control and management of the Common Good Funds are made by the Finance, Resources and Customer Services Policy Board (FRCSPB) of the Council, which has delegated authority from the Council in this regard; but ultimately control rests with the full Council of elected members.
-We have therefore interpreted the above guidance as meaning all elected members are charity trustees.
+The Common Good is not a Trust and is not governed by trust law.
+Guidance provided by OSCR advises that those who have general control and management of the charity are the charity's Trustees.
+Decisions regarding the general control and management of the Common Good Funds are made by the Finance, Resources and Customer Services Policy Board, which has delegated authority from the Council in this regard; but ultimately control rests with the full Council of elected members.
+The guidance is therefore interpreted as all elected members of Renfrewshire Council being charity Trustees.

-The following individuals were the Trustees of the Common Good Funds in their capacity as elected members of Renfrewshire Council during the 2020-21 financial year:
+The following individuals were the Trustees of the Common Good Funds in their capacity as elected members of Renfrewshire Council during the 2021/22 financial year: